LanceNorskog/deep-scurve/README.md

 # deep-scurve
 This repo is an investigation into doing tensor transformations using space-filling curves.

 A *space-filling curve* is a fully connected path through a grid which covers the entire grid and visits each cell only once.
 There are several kinds of space-filling curve (these paths are called curves, but really only have right angles).
-In this project we only use one invented by David Hilbert.
+In this project we use the curve invented by David Hilbert.
 The *Hilbert curve* follows this path through a 4x4 grid.

 <img src="images/hilbert_algorithm.png" width="150" />